Compound Interest Explained: How to Actually Grow Your Wealth

 How to put it to work

-1. Start now, even with a small amount.
-Time is the ingredient you can't buy back.
+- Start now, even with a small amount.
+Time is the one ingredient you can't buy back later.

-2. Reinvest your returns instead of withdrawing them — that's what keeps the snowball rolling.
+- Reinvest your returns instead of withdrawing them.
+That's what keeps the snowball rolling.

-4. Avoid breaking it.
-Pulling money out early resets the most powerful (later) years.
+- Avoid breaking it.
+Pulling money out early resets the most powerful, latest years.

 The dark side: debt compounds too

 Compound interest works against you on credit cards and loans.
-Unpaid balances grow the same way — which is why high-interest debt is so dangerous.
+Unpaid balances grow the same way, which is why high-interest debt is so dangerous.
+A credit card at 30% can double a balance you ignore in under three years.
 Before taking a loan, check the real cost with our EMI calculator.
+The same force that builds your savings can quietly bury you if you're on the wrong side of it.

 Frequently asked questions